 Do You offer payment plans?

 Payment for training is due in full when you book your private training package or when I pick your dog up for Camp.
-I take checks, cash, and paypal.
+I take checks, cash, venmo, and paypal.
 The CampWorks Hybrid program can be paid for in two parts.
-You can pay for the privates sessions first then for the Camp portion when I pick up your dog.
+You can pay for the private sessions first, then for the Camp portion when I pick up your dog.
+However, you receive a discount if you pay for both upfront.
+Paypal credit cards offer no interest for 6 months.
 Please contact me with specifics about your situation and I will do what I can find a solution.

 Last weekend we were in a pretty bad car accident on 101 at 3:30 am.
 A driver in a car fell asleep and hit us